peteroome/peteroome.github.com/_posts/2014-05-21-two-sentence-summaries.md

 title: Two Sentence Summaries #1
 ---

 I've met a lot of great people recently.
 Mostly entrepreneurs with great stories to tell, great ambition and an ever greater work ethics.
-These people are inspirational - others who are experiencing the same problems I do on a daily basis, as I do; with advice, hacks and ideas to share.
+These people are inspirational and what makes it even better (selfishly for me) is they're experiencing the same problems I do, on a daily basis, as I do too.
+And they're armed: with advice, with work/tech/marketing/life hacks and with ideas too.

-So, I thought it would be sensible to start recording the people I meet.
-You might like to consider this to be like my historical calendar.
-For me, this gives me someplace where I can reflect on who I've met and remember to meet with them again in the future.
+So, I thought it would be sensible to start recording my meetings with these amazing people.
+You may consider this to be snapshot of my historical calendar.
+For me, this gives me a place where I can reflect on who I've met and remember to meet with them again in the future.

-Two Sentence Summaries seemed like both a sensible approach to this small personal documentation, as well a relatively suitable title for the series.
+Two Sentence Summaries seemed like both a sensible approach to this personal documentation, as well a relatively suitable title for the series.
 So without further ado, here it is: #1.

 ## Calum MacLeod
 *[LinkedIn Profile](https://www.linkedin.com/in/calumimacleod)*